TheJacksonLaboratory/PDXintegrator/docs/modelstudy.rst

 +------------------------------+-----+--------------------------------+------------------------------------------------+
 Table 2.5.
 Model study module.
 Rec: Recommendation; E: essential; D:desirable.

+What about Study ID or Name (if not available could be model + passage + treatment)?

 1. **Treatment**
 Treatment with medications will be recorded as in the clinical module.